xat/castnow/README.md

 ### reporting bugs/issues

-Please always append the debug output to your issues.
-You can enable the debug messages by setting the DEBUG ENV variable before running the castnow-command like this: `DEBUG=castnow* castnow ./myvideo.mp4`.
+Please always include the debug output in your issues.
+You can enable the debug messages by setting the DEBUG environment variable before running the castnow command like this: `DEBUG=castnow* castnow ./myvideo.mp4`.
-Some problems are also already addressed in our wiki https://github.com/xat/castnow/wiki.
+Some problems have already been addressed in our wiki https://github.com/xat/castnow/wiki.

 ### installation